ibm-cloud-docs/schematics/faqs/sc-general-faq.md

 {: #what-is-iac}
 {: faq}

-Infrastructure as Code (IaC) helps you codify your cloud environment so that you can automate the provisioning and management of your resources in the cloud.
-Rather than manually provisioning and configuring infrastructure resources or by using scripts to adjust your cloud environment, you use a high-level scripting language to specify your resource and its configuration.
-Then, you use tools like Terraform to provision the resource in the cloud by using its API.
-Your infrastructure code is treated the same way as your app code so that you can apply DevOps core practices such as version control, testing, and continuous monitoring.
+Infrastructure as Code (IaC) enables you to codify your cloud environment so that you can automate the provisioning and management of cloud resources.
+Instead of manually provisioning and configuring infrastructure resources or using scripts to adjust your cloud environment, you use a high-level scripting language to define your resources and their configurations.
+Tools like Terraform provision those resources in the cloud through its API.
+Because your infrastructure code is treated the same way as your application code, you can apply DevOps practices such as version control, testing, and continuous monitoring.

+## Can I use Terraform IBM Modules with {{site.data.keyword.bpshort}} to provision the required infrastructure?
+{: #use-terraform-ibm-modules}
+{: faq}
+{: support}

+Yes, you can use [Terraform IBM Modules (TIM)](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim) with {{site.data.keyword.bpshort}} to provision infrastructure.
+Terraform IBM Modules are pre-built, validated, and enterprise-ready modules that follow IBM Cloud best practices.
+These modules can be referenced directly in your Terraform configurations and used with {{site.data.keyword.bpshort}} workspaces to provision IBM Cloud resources efficiently.
+For more information and available modules, check the [Terraform Registry](https://registry.terraform.io/namespaces/terraform-ibm-modules){: external}.

 ## What is the cost charged for using {{site.data.keyword.bpshort}}?
 {: #charges}